 Canes Venatici constellation lies in the northern hemisphere.
 The constellation’s name means “hunting dogs” in Latin.
 Canes Venatici represents the hunting dogs of Boötes, the Herdsman, represented by the neighboring constellation.
 The two hunting dogs are known as Asterion and Chara.

-The Greek astronomer Ptolemy included the stars of Canes Venatici in the constellation Ursa Major as informes (unformed), but the constellation was not introduced until 1687, when the Polish astronomer Johannes Hevelius created it from the faint stars located under the bear’s tail.
+The Greek astronomer Ptolemy included the stars of Canes Venatici in the constellation Ursa Major as informes (unformed stars), but the constellation was not introduced until 1687, when the Polish astronomer Johannes Hevelius created it from the faint stars located under the Great Bear’s tail.

 Canes Venatici is the 38th largest constellation in the sky, occupying an area of 465 square degrees.

 The constellation name Canes Venatici is pronounced /ˈkeɪniːz vɪˈnætɪsaɪ/.
 In English, the constellation is known as the Hunting Dogs.
 The genitive form of Canes Venatici, used in star names, is Canum Venaticorum (pronunciation: /ˈkeɪnəm vɪnætɪˈkɒrəm/).
 The three-letter abbreviation, adopted by the International Astronomical Union (IAU) in 1922, is CVn.

 Canes Venatici has only one star brighter than magnitude 3.00 and two stars located within 10 parsecs (32.6 light years) of Earth.
 The brightest star in Canes Venatici is Cor Caroli, Alpha Canum Venaticorum.
 The nearest star, DG Canum Venaticorum (spectral class M4.0Ve), is only 25.89 light years distant from Earth.
 The constellation has four stars with known planets.